-- Aux Folies (8, rue de Belleville): Attracting a mixed crowd, this bar-- featuring somewhat garish, fluorescently lit interiors-- is much loved by Belleville residents, so much so that it has featured in four films.
-Food is not served here, but the beer is always on tap, and inexpensive.
+- Aux Folies (8 Rue de Belleville): Attracting a mixed crowd, this bar, featuring somewhat garish, fluorescently lit interiors, is much loved by Belleville residents, so much so that it has been featured in four films.
+Food is not served here, but beer is always on tap, and inexpensive.
 The large outside terrace is always full, especially on evenings and weekends.

-- La Java (105 rue Faubourg du Temple): Visit the spot where Edith Piaf made her debut and enjoy an eclectic mix of sounds.
+- La Java (105 Rue de Faubourg du Temple): Visit the spot where Edith Piaf made her debut to enjoy a vibrant scene and mix of sounds.

 - Okubi (219 Rue Saint-Maur): Primarily a lesbian bar, Okubi is one of Belleville's best new spots and attracts a mixed crowd.

-- Le Regine (49, rue de Ponthieu): Created by a key figure of the Paris nightlife scene, Regine's club has revamped itself from disco to electro, inviting top international DJs, and a Thursday night party where guys get in for free if they dress like women.
+- Chez Régine (49 Rue de Ponthieu): Created by a key figure of the Paris nightlife scene, Chez Régine's club has revamped itself from disco to electro, inviting top international DJs, and offering an ever-crowded dive bar, most popular into the early morning hours.

 Montmartre and Pigalle

-Branded Paris' seedy sex center, Pigalle is nevertheless no match for the sleaze of counterparts in Amsterdam or Antwerp.
-With attractions like the Moulin Rouge and several cool bars and late-night clubs, tourists and Parisians alike flock here.
+Branded as Paris' red light district, Pigalle is nevertheless no match for the sleaze of counterparts in Amsterdam or Antwerp.
+With attractions like the Moulin Rouge cabaret and several cool bars and late-night clubs, tourists and Parisians alike flock here.
 Meanwhile, the upper heights of arty Montmartre offer a less gritty, but sometimes also slightly caricatural, ambiance.

 Our Neighborhood Picks:

-- Divan du Monde: Once called the Divan Japonais, this historic site was prized by famed Parisians such as Henri Toulouse de Lautrec.
+- Divan du Monde (75 Rue des Martyrs): Once called the Divan Japonais, this historic site was prized by famed Parisians such as Henri Toulouse de Lautrec.
 It's now a reliable nightclub with thematic rock, goth, or hip-hop nights and live sets.

-- La Fourmi (74 Rue des Martyrs): Evoking Berlin more than Paris, La Fourmi is a favorite among Paris' arty and pseudo-arty set.
+- La Fourmi (74 Rue des Martyrs): Evoking Berlin more than Paris, La Fourmi is a favorite among Paris' artsy and pseudo-artsy set.

-- Lux Bar (12, rue Lepic): Amid the tourist traps and noise of Montmartre, this local favorite is where the district's locals meet to drink cheaply and catch up.
+- Lux Bar (12 Rue Lepic): Amid the tourist traps and noise of Montmartre, this local favorite is where the district's local crowd meets to drink cheaply and catch up.
 Great sidewalk seating, and inside, not-too-loud rockabilly music dominates.

-- Au Lapin Agile: Once frequented by the likes of Picasso and Utrillo, this cozy cottage of a cabaret features the same carved wooden tables of old, but with new acts performing anything from French folk songs to music-hall ditties.
+- Au Lapin Agile (22 Rue des Saules): Once frequented by the likes of Picasso and Utrillo, this cozy cottage of a cabaret features the same carved wooden tables of the past, but with new acts performing anything from French folk songs to music-hall ditties.

-- Au Rendez-Vous des Amis (23, rue Gabrielle): Though close to the Sacre Coeur, this bar/cafe still offers affordable drinks, especially during happy hour, and is mostly frequented by locals and students.
+- Café Rendez-Vous des Amis (23 Rue Gabrielle): Though close to the Sacre Coeur, this bar/cafe still offers affordable drinks, especially during happy hour, and is mostly frequented by locals and students.

 Grands Boulevards and Sentier